Complete Array of Tools for Related Analyses

 - The Statistical Process Control feature (available for Nevada chart folios) can automatically detect abnormal sales or return periods and color-code the results to highlight specific data points you may wish to investigate further.

 - The Usage format allows you to enter returns data in terms of the amount of usage accumulated (e.g., mileage, cycles, etc.) rather than time in service.
-In Version 8, we have enhanced this feature by providing additional tools to help you configure the analysis to appropriately estimate the likely usage for units that are still operating in the field (i.e., suspensions).
+In the Synthesis version, we have enhanced this feature by providing additional tools to help you configure the analysis to appropriately estimate the likely usage for units that are still operating in the field (i.e., suspensions).

 Non-Parametric Life Data Analysis